 Now, you may be thinking, “that’s all fine and good for some companies, but my company is different.
 That would never work here.”
 That may very well be true; every company culture is unique.

-But Kim reminded us that it’s universally human to value love and truth .
+But Kim reminds us that it’s universally human to value love and truth .
 No matter what your work culture is like, remember that radical candor is measured at the ear of the receiver, so meet your coworkers where they are, especially given the business context you work in.

 It takes a village to give good feedback, so please, share these ideas with your team, help them learn about the framework, and start having better conversations.
 And if you haven’t yet read our first article about Kim Scott’s elements of Radical Candor, give it a read through, too.